madmurphy/libconfini/MANUAL.md

 _**Addendum:** Unfortunately that old computer broke, so now I can perform tests only on a newer hardware, where **libconfini** seems to parse four times as fast.
-But if you are interested in testing yourself the performance of this library on a particular hardware, I have left a performance test under `dev/tests/performance`._
+If you are interested in testing yourself the performance of this library on a particular hardware I have left a performance test under `dev/tests/performance`._